armbian/build/README.md

 - builds custom Debian based Linux system optimised for [supported single board computers](https://www.armbian.com/download/),
 - covers root filesystem generation, kernel image compilation and bootloader compilation,
-- maintain low-level control software for a [selection of hardware](https://www.armbian.com/download/?device_support=Supported),
+- maintains low-level control software for a [selection of hardware](https://www.armbian.com/download/),
-- provides a consistent user experience by keeping system standards across different SBC platforms
+- provides a consistent user experience by keeping system standards across different SBC platforms.

 <p align=right>&nbsp;</p>

 ## What do you need to get started?

 - x64 machine with at least 2GB of memory and ~30GB of disk space for the VM, container or native OS,
-- Ubuntu Bionic 18.04 / Focal 20.04 x64 for native building or any [Docker](https://docs.armbian.com/Developer-Guide_Building-with-Docker/) capable x64 Linux for containerised
+- Ubuntu Bionic 18.04 / Focal 20.04 x64 for native building or any [Docker](https://docs.armbian.com/Developer-Guide_Building-with-Docker/) capable x64 Linux for containerised,
-- superuser rights (configured sudo or root access)
+- superuser rights (configured sudo or root access).

 <p align=right><a href=#table-of-contents>⇧</a></p>